Thangwasd123/Thang_Portfolio.github.io/enigma-hackathon-idl.md

 ## 📈 Results & Impact

 - The model had a really close RMSE of only 16%, this is really impressive given that we only had less than 2 years of data and had interpolate 4 months.
-- We are still awaiting on IDL's feedback on this project.
+- We won 2nd place on this Hackathon.

 ## 🔍 Technical Details